elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_testing_and_deployment.md

 through all this when I just want to build my application with Elixir and Elm?"
 You're right to be wary, and we're going to try keeping things as simple as possible in this book.
-The reason we wanted to cover these topics is that they ultimately speed up development in the long run.
+The reason we wanted to cover these topics is that they ultimately speed up development over time.
 And since the goal of this book is to teach how to build a real-world project, the topics of continous integration and continuous delivery are necessary evils.

 We're off to a solid start for our platform application.
 We have our back-end up and running, we picked up some knowledge about Phoenix and Elixir, we have